wonderonly/Algorithms/README.md

 # Algorithms
 This is a summary for classical algorithms and data structures.

--Graph Algorithms
+- Graph Algorithms
--Dynamic Programming
+- Dynamic Programming
--Divide & Conque
+- Divide & Conque
--Greedy
+- Greedy
--Sorting
+- Sorting
--List, Stack, Queue
+- List, Stack, Queue
--Tree
+- Tree
--Trie
+- Trie